Author - Associate Debasmita Patra

 2) They have been living separately for one year or more.

-3) They have mutually agreed for dissolution of the marriage.
+3) They have mutually agreed for dissolution of the marriage or mutual divorce.

-Mutual consent is generally defined as both the spouses agreeing for peaceful parting.
-One of the major prerequisites for divorce by mutual is the consent of both parties to a marriage.
+Mutual consent divorce is generally defined as both the spouses agreeing for peaceful parting.
+One of the major prerequisites for mutual divorce is the consent of both parties to a marriage.
 There are two aspects on which the husband and wife have to reach consensus:

 According to the law, there is no minimum or maximum limit of maintenance.
 It can be any figure or no figure.
 Child custody in divorce by mutual consent can be shared or joint or exclusive depending upon the understanding of the spouses.

-Through divorce by mutual consent is a novel approach; at times, situations arise where such a divorce becomes difficult.
+Through mutual consent divorce is a novel approach; at times, situations arise where such a mutual divorce becomes difficult.

-1. Both the husband and the wife need to file a petition seeking divorce together before the District Court.
+1. Both the husband and the wife need to file a petition through a mutual divorce lawyer seeking mutual divorce together before the District Court.
 The couple has to make sure, before filing the petition, they have been living separately for one year or more.

 2. Once the petition is allowed, parties are required to file the statement.
-In case of the inability of any party, any family member of such party may submit the statement on their behalf.
+In case of the inability of any party, any family member of such party may submit the statement on their behalf through a mutual divorce lawyer.
 This establishes the First motion.

 3. The divorce is then adjourned for six months, Court, after a cooling off period of 6 months, will give a date for listening to the parties.
 During this period, any of the partners is entitled to withdraw the mutual consent by filing an application before the Court stating his or her unwillingness to seek divorce by mutual consent.
 The other partner has to file a normal petition for divorce under the provisions of Section 13 of the Hindu Marriage Act, 1950.